talk2dumebi/Projects/Project_4_LEMP_stack/README.md

 #   Enable PHP on the website

-##  Step Four:  Enable PHP on the website
+##  Step Three:  Enable PHP on the website

 You have Nginx installed to serve your content and MySQL installed to store and manage your data.
 Now you can install PHP to process code and generate dynamic content for the web server.